top of page

 • Cannot be requested more than once for the same thing by the same applicant.

-• Applicants may not apply more than once a year.
+• Applicants may not be approved more than once every

 MiniGrant